idlesign/pysyge/README.rst

 1. This version of pysyge works with **Sypex Geo DB version 2.2 or above**.

   The structure of a dictionary returned by GeoLocator.get_location() was preserved in a backward compatible manner as much as possible, yet it's advised to update your code to use data from `info` sub dictionary.

-2. This version of pysyge works with **UTF-8 Sypex Geo Databases**.
-Texts returned by pysyge are UTF-8.
+2. This version of pysyge works with **UTF-8** Sypex Geo Databases.
+Texts returned by pysyge are **UTF-8**.